 Our primary goal for the upcoming year is to help women veterans with three gender specific needs which the Texas Veterans Commission, Women’s Program, has identified as problem areas.
 These areas are: child support, certification obtainment for employment, and avoiding homelessness.
 WVA understands that many women Veterans face challenges when returning to civilian life, including raising children on their own or dealing with the aftereffects of military sexual trauma.
 Without intervention these and other issues can put women Veterans at greater risk of homelessness.

 We are currently working with Green Extreme Homes who began the initiative and is constructing the home seen below to provide a community development in Denton County for homeless women veterans.
 Green Extreme Homes through strategic partnerships, is providing a path to financial stability and green, energy efficient, affordable housing options.
-We are proud and honored to be a partner with this wonderful organization.
+We are proud and honored to be a referral partner with this wonderful organization.
 Below is a picture of the site location with Jean Brown, Executive Director, of Green Extreme.